Strong Evidence that U.S. Special Operations Forces Massacred Civilians in Somalia

-An investigation by The Daily Beast on the ground in Somalia appears to confirm that American soldiers were involved directly in the deaths of 10 innocent civilians.

-MOGADISHU, Somalia — It was around five in the morning when Abdullahi Elmi heard the gunfire.
+MOGADISHU, Somalia—It was around five in the morning when Abdullahi Elmi heard the gunfire.
 Sitting in his small home in Bariire, in southern Somalia, the farm administrator had been recording the names of the laborers who had worked the day before.
 Stacks of accounting books sprawled on the floor around him.
-Across the room, his wife sat with their three-year-old son who dozed as his mother rocked him back and forth in her arms.
+Across the room, his wife sat with their 3-year-old son who dozed as his mother rocked him back and forth in her arms.

-When the sound of gunshots began, Abdullahi thought they were too far away to be heading towards his farm.
+When the sound of gunshots began, Abdullahi thought they were too far away to be heading toward his farm.
 But within seconds they seemed to grow louder, and closer, sending Abdullahi and his wife, carrying their young son, sprinting through the nearby forest of banana trees in search of safety.

 Sheltering beneath the long leaves, Abdullahi came across his neighbor, Goomey Hassan, who had also sprinted into the banana grove with his wife when he heard the barrage of gunfire.
 The two families waited for 20 minutes before they decided it was safe to return, and began walking cautiously back to their homes, both Abdullahi and Goomey careful to walk in front of their wives in case the gunfire returned.